 Mrs Storey is our Attendance Officer and can be found in the school office every morning until 11.00am.
 If you have any worries or questions about absences, punctuality or attendance please speak to Mrs Storey.

 Good attendance and punctuality are so important as research shows that children with better attendance achieve more at all stages of their education.
-Particularly given the difficult couple of years we have just been through, it is going to be more important than ever to make sure that all children are at school as much as possible and do not miss any school unless this is completely unavoidable.
+It is more important than ever that all children are at school as much as possible and do not miss any school unless this is completely unavoidable.

 Please contact the school office by phone before 9.00am on 01273 681377 on each day that your child is absent.
 You can also email email@example.com